Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 275:
 - By cyanflower.
-- This cube's redesign is in reference to Tokyo Machine music label "CHOMPO"'s mascot of the same name, and has been noticed by one of CHOMPO's managers in the past!.
+- Changed to a design directly based on CHOMPO, the mascot of the label of the same name by Tokyo Machine.

 cube 276:
 - By RetroAdvance64.